Robinpig/Note/docs/CS/Algorithms/Sort.md

+Suppose you have a group of n numbers and would like to determine the kth largest.
+This is known as the _selection problem_.

 | Sort   | Avg Time | Avg Space | Best Time | Best Space | Bad Time | Bad Space |
 | ------ | -------- | --------- | ---- | ---- | ---- | --- |
 | Bubble |          |           |      |      |      |     |